hayas1/tfgh/terraform/module/repository/README.md

 ```

 ### One file and branch for pull request
 The problem of basic approach is the order of `github_repository_file`.
-So, consider creating one file first and then the other.
+So, consider creating one file first and then the others.
 But, there is another problem.
 When `README.md` exists then terraform apply will fail even if set `overwrite_on_create = false`.
 ```hcl
 resource "github_repository_file" "readme" { // here is changed